 Red Manzanita Branches (Manzanita Wood)

-Manzanita wood, also known as Red Manzanita branches, have been a go to driftwood within the aquarium hobby since the beginning.
+Manzanita wood, also known as Red Manzanita branches, has been go-to driftwood within the aquarium hobby since the beginning.
 This wood is easily found all over the world and comes from the various species within the genus Arctostaphylos.
 It is mostly known for its extravagant look underwater and it’s slow decomposition.
 In addition, it is non-toxic and can be beneficial to animals as a source of food and nutrients to plants.

 Manzanita wood is an excellent choice of wood for aquariums that need to be buffered to lower PH.
 Furthermore, this wood is great for many other types of vivariums as well.
 It can be used for perches in aviaries so birds have a place to climb and rest.
 In addition, it also comes in a variety of colors to choice from like red, white, brown, and black.
 Check out this extensive guide about Red Manzanita Branches (Manzanita Wood) for more information about this type of wood.